Desiderata

 • Ideally, tasks don’t involve artificial restrictions that aren’t applicable to the real-life threat models.
 An actual AI agent would be able to use the internet, run code, etc.

-• Tasks should have a diverse range of bottlenecks.
+• Our task suite should contain tasks that have a diverse range of bottlenecks

 • We don’t want it to be the case that all of the tasks are blocked on browsing, or authentication, or ML knowledge or something, because then we might see a sudden big jump in task performance after a small improvement to the agent.

-• Harder tasks can be created by stringing together multiple smaller tasks—but it’s a bit sad if the links between the tasks are horribly contrived (e.g. one task gives you a password that you use to decrypt the instructions for the next task) unless there’s some setup where this might actually happen naturally.
+• In the extreme, harder tasks can be created by stringing together multiple smaller tasks—but it’s a bit sad if the links between the tasks are horribly contrived (e.g. one task gives you a password that you use to decrypt the instructions for the next task) unless there’s some setup where this might actually happen naturally.

 Novelty